Facts about the animal kingdom

 Generally, dolphin young will remain with their mother for a few more years after the period of breastfeeding has been completed.
 The average seems to be around 3 to 6 years in total.
 During this time, the offspring learn everything they can about social relationships, hunting methods, finding food and anything else they may need to be an adult dolphin.
 It is common for a dolphin mother to go away from their child for certain periods, leaving them in the care of other dolphins in the group.
 Gradually offspring are encouraged to become more independent.

-Again, we want to emphasize that studies of dolphins in the wild are limited.
+We want to again emphasize that studies of dolphins in the wild are limited.
 Most dolphin studies have been carried out on captive specimens, the extent to which this affects their behavior, we do not know.
 This means it can be difficult to fully comprehend their true social relationships.
 Among the different dolphin species which exist, the bottlenose dolphin has been the most studied in the wild.
 However, there is still a lot to discover in terms of dolphin mating and reproduction.

 What do dolphins eat?